XPRIZE/GLEXP-Team-Chimple-goa/goa/LOCALIZE.md

   msgid "text"
   msgstr "text in local language"
   ```
 * Inside the ***[res](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/tree/master/goa/Resources/res)*** folder there is a ***[config](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/tree/master/goa/Resources/res/config)*** folder which contains one JSON file corresponding to each section.
 The JSON files contain names of the mini-games inside the `title` tag.
-The ***[config](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/tree/master/goa/Resources/res/config)*** folder also contains maping information for the game and contains `lang` tag which contains labels for the required language.
+The ***[config](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/tree/master/goa/Resources/res/config)*** folder also contains mapping information for the game and contains `lang` tag which contains labels for the required language.
 * The help for each section can be localized by changing the content present in the `help` tags in the ***[game_level.json](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/blob/master/goa/Resources/res/config/game_levels.json)*** file.
   ```json
   "miningbg": [